portellam/auto-xorg/README.md

 - [7.
 Contact](#7-contact)

 ## 1. About
-Automatically set the proper video output given a video device (VGA) is unavailable due to PCI Passthrough (VFIO) or any other reason, in the Xorg display environment for a Linux machine.
+Automatically set the proper video output given a video device (VGA) is unavailable due to hardware-passthrough (VFIO) or any other reason, in the Xorg display environment for a Linux machine.

 ## 2. Why?
 ### 2.1.
 Why use this?